shtoystack/docker-guacamole/README.md

 ### Report an issue with the image

-Have a look at the [Github repo](https://github.com/abesnier/docker-guacamole), and the [Issues](https://github.com/abesnier/docker-guacamole/issues)page.
+Have a look at the [Github repo](https://github.com/abesnier/docker-guacamole), and the [Issues](https://github.com/abesnier/docker-guacamole/issues) page.

 ### Official support pages